The Best Ways to Keep Your RV From Closing in on You

 This one was a bit pricey, but we feel it was worth every penny.

-You should remember that when you're on the road,your recreational vehicle is your home.
-You spend a good deal of time in it and often are inconvenienced in a number of ways, therefore you need to choose what you keep with you for travel carefully.
+You should remember that when you're on the road, your recreational vehicle is your home.
+You spend a good deal of time in it and need to choose what you carry with you carefully.

 Questions & Answers